The Difference Between Narcolepsy Type 1 and Type 2

 - Excessive Daytime Sleepiness (EDS) not combined with Cataplexy

-- Extreme drowsiness and a disinterested behavioural pattern
+- Extreme drowsiness and a disinterested behavioral pattern

 Type 1 and Type 2 Narcolepsy: Diagnosis